Public opinion in the United States on the invasion of Iraq: President Barack Obama is elected to office, assumes charge of troop withdrawal

-2011

 At the conclusion of the Iraq War in 2011, Washington Post journalist Peyton Craighill expressed that, in the seemingly poisoned atmosphere of American politics, President Obama's directive to withdraw U.S. forces from Iraq December of that year, was a rare example of a broadly popular policy decision which showed 78% of all Americans supporting the decision.

-2013
+However, the rapid withdrawal left what both reporters and scholars on global terrorism call a "power vacuum," which the terrorist group called the Islamic State of Iraq and al-Sham (ISIS) filled.
+While President Obama ordered an increase in drone strikes on various ISIS strongholds, he did not increase combat forces on the ground.

-March 2013 marks the tenth anniversary of the United States' invasion of Iraq.
+March 2013 marked the tenth anniversary of the United States' invasion of Iraq.

-2014

-Public opinion towards the overall success of the invasion of Iraq was at an all-time low in January 2014 following President Obama's decision to pull troops out of the area.
+Public opinion toward the overall success of the invasion of Iraq was at an all-time low in January 2014 following President Obama's decision to pull troops out of the area.
 In a poll conducted by Pew Research Center, 52% of those polled said in achieving its goals in Iraq, the United States has failed.
 This is up by nearly 20% from 2011 when the question was first asked.

-2018
+Public opinion on Iraq War more evenly split 15 years after conflict

-Fifteen years into U.S. involvement in Iraq, public opinion of whether or not it was the right decision to use military force sees a more divided population.
+Fifteen years into U.S. involvement in Iraq, public opinion as to whether military force was appropriate sees a more divided population, although not as stark as previous years.
 As of March 2018, 48% of Americans polled responded the invasion was the wrong decision, 43% saying it was the right decision, up 4% from 2014.
-Along party lines, Republicans went from 52% in 2014 to 61% said the U.S. made the right decision in using military force in Iraq.
+Along party lines, Republicans went from 52% in 2014 to 61% in 2018, and said the U.S. made the right decision in using military force in Iraq.
 On the other side of the aisle, Democrats have stayed fairly consistent in their views on the conflict, only shifting one percent in the past four years.

+Support for Iraq War dramatically decreases in two decades since invasion

+March of 2023 marked the 20-year anniversary of the U.S. invasion of Iraq.
+Public support for the lengthy war significantly decreased over the past two decades.
+As of 2023, 36 percent of Americans believe the US was right to invade Iraq in 2003, while 61 percent believe it was the wrong decision.

+Nevertheless, John Bolton, former U.S. Ambassador to the United Nations, and, at the time of the invasion, the U.S. Undersecretary of State, said with 20 years of hindsight, "I would do exactly the same thing."